ericmann/xchacha20-demo/README.md

 composer coverage
 ```

-*Note: Requires Xdebug to be enabled for coverage reporting.*
+*Note: Requires Xdebug or pcov to be enabled for coverage reporting.*

 ### Generate Code Coverage (HTML)